mayansalama/windmill/README.md

 - [x] Move airflow dependency as extra
 - [x] Convert WML into Python DAG
 - [x] API Endpoint to trigger WML -> DAG
-- [ ] Make sure that nodes are being put in right order using ports
+- [x] Make sure that nodes are being put in right order using ports
 - [ ] Edge cases for WML -> DAG
+- [ ] Allow weird dag/task ids (e.g. 123)
 - [ ] Get WML owner and last-modified details during wml list
 - [ ] Allow custom operators
 - [ ] Strategy for Python Opjects (e.g. callables) - allow either a import ref or an inline statement
 - [ ] Backport existing Python DAGs to WMLs
-- [ ] Allow DAG updates to propogate to WMLs
+- [ ] Allow DAG updates to propogate to WMLs (probably better to just always backport - consolidating would be a mess)
 - [ ] Add tests for different airflow version
 - [ ] Version lock travis tox and poetry version?